What is export?

 When goods are exported from Finland to another Member State in the customs and fiscal territory of the EU, this constitutes internal trade, and an export declaration is not required.

 However, if the value of exports exceeds a certain threshold during a single year, the company must submit an Intrastat declaration on internal trade to Customs.
-In 2016, the threshold value for exports was over 500 000 euros.
 A company does not have to keep track of whether the threshold is possibly exceeded.
 Instead, Customs will inform the company of the obligation to provide information.

 The Intrastat system is used for gathering information on trade between Finland and other EU countries.
 Read more: Intrastat declarations